-It was the widespread adoption of FM broadcasting and the alternative ethic of Public Radio that gave birth to today’s efforts in “acoustic storytelling”.
+It was the widespread adoption of FM broadcasting and the alternative ethos of Public Radio that gave birth to today’s “acoustic storytelling”.
 And Now Public Radio has become a home to stories enhanced with sound.
-There’s a hint of it NPR’s “All Things Considered” news style and in small, independent public stations around the country.
-Your local public station is a good place to search for great audio storytelling.
+There’s a hint of it NPR’s “All Things Considered” news style and your local public station is a good place to search for great audio storytelling.
 But now that public radio is, to a certain extent, in the business of paying its bills and catering to larger audiences, sadly, it isn’t always easy to find.

 Instead, Internet streaming and podcasting have increasingly provided a space for storytellers and radio producers to explore the art of traditional aural storytelling.
 Below, you’ll find an evolving list of some great websites and podcasts that are actively engaged in and producing both audio content and articles on the art of crafting acoustic storytelling.
 If you’d like to suggest additional programs or sites please use the contact page to reach me!

 An incredibly informative site exploring virtually every aspect of storytelling in public media.
 A creature of Atlantic Public Media in Massachusetts, “Transom is a performance space, an open editorial session, an audition stage, a library, and a hangout.”
 It will even explain how you can produce audio stories and podcasts.

 A podcast platform from the producers of This American Life, it produces and streams, unique true stories in episodes over the course of a “season”.
 Nobody knows where the story will lead, even the producers.
 Each week a new chapter takes you another steop forward on the storytelling journey.
 Serial is a production of WBEZ, Chicago.